Kubra2003/Isparta-Penguin/README.md

 RoomsDojoext2008.swf - Outside Dojo

 # Startscreens
-LoginAdopt_black - Startscreen "Adopt-a-Black-Puffle"

-LoginExploreMore.swf - Startscreen "Explore More!"
+LoginCardJitsuWater - Startscreen "CardJitsuWater"

 # Parties
 Code "FF" - Fall Fair swfs!
 (Music221.swf is the music for the fall fair!
 Games don't work also.)

 # Credits
-Tech Nerds, Subscribe on YT.
+Subscribe To Welcome To Kubra Vlogs.

 # How to Use
 Part of https://cppscreator.xyz/